 Also known as pitching, this technique involves driving a sharp spike directly into the fish’s brain.
 The process of ikejime involves using a sharp spike to stab the brain and severing the spinal cord immediately after being caught.
 This stops the muscles from moving and producing lactic acids that can affect the taste and texture of the meat.

-Fishing priests (small wooden bats) are one humane way to do this and are easy to use, but an ice pick or sharp screwdriver will also do the job.
+An ice pick or sharp screwdriver will also do the job.
 To render the fish unconscious, position the sharp spike above the fish’s brain and push firmly through the skull.
 Move the spike from side to side to destroy the brain instantly.
 This is a commonly used method that works with most fish species.

 Breaking the neck